gouiferda/dell-5400-hackintoch/README.md

 Dell 5400 or similiar models | Duh
 Access to a mac computer, or a macOS virtual machine | To download macOS catalina (8 GB) and copy to usb USB 8 GB | To boot macOS installation from

-## After the installation

-- You will still be able to dual boot with windows or linux
-- Disable catalina updated: don't update the system
-- Don't mess with clover efi files cause it might ruin your only way to boot to the system (fix: boot clover efi from USB)

 ## Tutorial